The historic Willunga Courthouse sits on the traditional land of the Kaurna people.

 National heritage listing

-The Willunga Courthouse has been listed as the Willunga Police Station and Courthouse (Former), High St, Willunga, SA, ID number 6653, on the Australian Heritage Database, of the Australian Government Department of the Environment.
+The Willunga Courthouse has been heritage listed as the Willunga Police Station and Courthouse (Former), High St, Willunga, SA, ID number 6653.
+It is listed on the Australian Heritage Database, of the Australian Government Department of the Environment.
 More history can be read there.

 Onsite plaque information, City of Onkaparinga.